Symbiosis: Why CFD and wind tunnels need each other

 CFD models “work really well for problems that are ‘nice,’ in quotes,” Imlay tells me by phone.
 “If you’re flying in cruise conditions they work really well.
 If you get out of nice regions, they don’t work so well.”
 Engineers can’t mimic that turbulence “on computers we have or will have in 20 years.”

 CFD is also inadequate for modeling conditions at a high angle of attack, such as when the wings are pitched up so high relative to the airflow that the plane is close to stalling.
 “That’s a big concern to airplane companies,” Imlay says.
 “You’re close to that region every time you land an airplane.”

-Aeroacoustics — the sound generated by aircraft — and vortexes created at the tip of helicopter wings are two more areas where the current batch of CFD codes “don’t do so well,” Imlay says.
+Aeroacoustics — the sound generated by aircraft — and vortices created at the tip of rotor blades are two more areas where the current batch of CFD codes “don’t do so well,” Imlay says.